 As with so many areas of personal injury claims there is a common misconception that faulty equipment and substandard maintenance around the home are out-with the compensation system.
 If there has been any form of negligence by one or more third parties then there may well be potential to claim compensation for injuries received.

 A Moral Dilemma?

 Until recently there was quite a stigma attached to people pursuing personal injury compensation, amid suggestions they were “greedy” or simply “in it for the money”.
 It is fair to say there have been many “iffy” claims over the years which have to a certain extent fed this stigma.
-Thankfully, the authorities, insurance companies and personal injury claims sector have all worked hard to address these concerns even though the battle to reduce fraudulent claims is ongoing and fast-moving.
+Thankfully, the authorities, insurance companies and the personal injury claims sector have all worked hard to address these concerns even though the battle to reduce fraudulent claims is ongoing and fast-moving.
 However, when looking to claim compensation it is worthwhile looking at the bigger picture.

 We know from past injury claims that companies are much more likely to review their working procedures, address safety issues and ultimately improve employee/public safety in the longer term when challenged with large compensation payments and fines.
 So, you could argue that it is the obligation of those who have suffered an injury as a consequence of negligence to hold those responsible to account.
 If these parties are not held to account then where is the incentive for them to improve safety going forward?